techotron/tools/notes/rds.md

 -- Same approach as a stand-alone instance of MySQL and PostgreSQL -- IAM DB authentication.
 This uses an IAM user or role with an authentication token.
 The token is a unique value that is generated using Signature Version 4 signing process.
 Don't need a password with this method - tokens are granted on request and last 15 minutes.
 - Can use encryption at rest

+#### Data Storage (Aurora)

+- Replicas use a virtual volume model.
+Data is copied on the data plane.
+- Instance use the data plane to read/write data, rather than have their "own" storage volume.
+- High watermark storage means deleting X amount of data doesn't free up any used data.
+You still have to pay for the largest storage you've previsouly used.
+To get around this, you'd have to create a new cluster and migrate data to there.

 ## Security